Need to know

 Lithium batteries cause tissue damage more quickly than other types of button batteries.

 This includes lithium batteries, which pose the highest risk.
 They usually have a larger surface area than other button batteries, which means they're more likely to get stuck in a child's oesophagus if swallowed.
 They also have a higher voltage, which can cause tissue damage more quickly.

 Other button batteries, such as those with an alkaline, silver oxide or zinc-air makeup, must also come in child-resistant packaging if they are 16mm or bigger.

-Families warned to be alert this Christmas
+Families warned to be alert

 But it's not just toys you should watch out for.
 When an earlier CHOICE investigation found button batteries were easily accessible in pet leads, remotes and book lights, among other goods, Dr Ruth Barker, a paediatrician and director of the Queensland Injury Surveillance Unit, said this was unsurprising.

 "Although the products tested may not seem to be the sort of thing a young child would be attracted to, the research shows that children access batteries from a diverse range of common household products," she said at the time.